rome/tools/website/src/_includes/docs/formatter.md

 Our formatter is really strict and has support for few options:

-- ident style, you can choose between tabs or spaces; **rome's default is tabs**
+- indent style, you can choose between tabs or spaces; **rome's default is tabs**
-- quantity of spaces, applied only you choose spaces as indent style;
+- quantity of spaces, applied only if you choose spaces as indent style;
-- line width, it's how long is a single line; **rome's default is `80`**
+- line width, which is the number of characters that fit in a single line; **rome's default is `80`**

 ### Use the formatter with the VSCode extension